adithyardy/mac_weighingmachine/README.md

 ## How It Works

-TrackWeight utilizes the [Open Multi-Touch Support library](https://github.com/Kyome22/OpenMultitouchSupport) by [Takuto Nakamura](https://github.com/Kyome22) to gain private access to all mouse and trackpad events on macOS.
+TrackWeight utilizes the [Open Multi-Touch Support library](https://github.com/Kyome22/OpenMultitouchSupport) to gain private access to all mouse and trackpad events on macOS.
 This library provides detailed touch data including pressure readings that are normally inaccessible to standard applications.

 The key insight is that trackpad pressure events are only generated when there's capacitance detected on the trackpad surface - meaning your finger (or another conductive object) must be in contact with the trackpad.
 When this condition is met, the trackpad's Force Touch sensors provide precise pressure readings that can be calibrated and converted into weight measurements.